ArtifexSoftware/ghostpdl/win32/ReadMe.txt

 To start one of these debugging, either reset the active project, or start the program by right hand clicking on the appropriate project and choosing "Debug => Start New Instance".

+For 64bit builds, the gs executables are gswin64.exe and gswin64c.exe.
+The PCL/XPS/SVG/Language switch executables can be found in different directories (add '64' onto the end of the existing dir, hence the 64 bit version of main\debugobj\pcl6.exe is main\debugobj64\pcl6.exe).

+Profile builds can be found by replacing 'debug' by 'prof' (hence the profile version of main\debugobj64\pcl6.exe will be main\profobj64\pcl6.exe).

+Memento builds can be found by replacing 'debug' with 'mem' (hence the memento version of main\debugobj64\pcl6.exe will be main\memobj64\pcl6.exe).

 Other projects